 Thank you for your ongoing support of the Johns Hopkins Breast and Ovarian Cancer High-Risk Cohort.
 Your willingness to keep your health information updated with us is critical and allows us to continue our research efforts to learn about factors associated with both breast and ovarian cancer.
 We hope that results of our research will benefit others in the future.
 Furthermore, your updated information supports our thinking about research ideas and in requesting funding to explore new studies and interventions.

 Every 3 years after joining the cohort, you will be contacted for a brief follow-up survey, asking questions such as current contact information, personal health conditions, cancer family history changes, medication use, risk factors and life style factors.
 All participants are made aware of this at time of enrollment.
-Follow-up surveys can be completed by a telephone interview with a staff member (takes about 15 minutes), a mailed paper version or via a secure website.
+Follow-up surveys can be completed via a secure website, by a telephone interview with a staff member (takes about 15 minutes), or by a mailed paper version.

 Follow Up Response Rates:

 We are very pleased to share that our average follow up response rate is approximately 90%.
-Many participants have completed two cycles of updates and will soon begin another.
+Many participants have completed two cycles of updates and a third cycle is ongoing.
 We are delighted to keep in touch and also hear any comments.

 Keep Us Updated: